Awmusic12635/ISTE-438-Project1/readme.md

 From there you need to take the .env.example file and rename it to .env .
 Fill in the 3 fields with the database host, db name and collection name.(some recommendations are included)

-The project also requires node.js in order to run, please make sure that is installed.
+Additionally, the project also uses node.js in order to run, please make sure that is installed.

-In the same project directory run:
+In the project directory (where the app.js file is) run:

 ```bash
 npm install